broo2s/ingress-apk-mod/README.md

 News
 ----

-15.07.2013
+18.07.2013 - **v1.31.1-broot-1.0.1 has been released!**

+Changes from 1.0.0:

+- Migrated to 1.31.1
-- Recycle animation
+- Added option to disable recycle animation
-- Time format in chat

-08.07.2013

-- Inventory items rotation and rendering
+- Added option to disable items rotation and rendering
+- Added option to choose time format in chat
+- Some bugs fixed

 07.07.2013 - **v1.30.2-broot-1.0.0 has been released!**